likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/documentation/replication_lab.md

 -rw-r--r--.
 1 root root 632 Mar 21 11:52 dc2.conf
 ```

-There are 2 ceph .conf files one for each cluster, and also two keyrings one for each cluster, to be able to run ceph commands on each of the clusters we have to use the --cluster option available on ceph cli commands, for example:
+There are 2 ceph .conf files one for each cluster, and also two key-rings one for each cluster, to be able to run ceph commands on each of the clusters we have to use the --cluster option available on ceph cli commands, for example:

 For our DC1 cluster: